realmir1/realmir1/README.md

 ###

  ## Hello, I am Ali, I am a biomedical/medical engineering student at KoU.
-I work on health technologies and artificial intelligence
+I work on health technologies and artificial intelligence.
+I think high technology is important for humanity and I take care to develop projects for this

 ###